douzo/waexpense/deploy/aws/README.md

 1. **`deploy-backend.yml`**
    - Triggers on pushes to `main` touching `backend/**`.
    - Builds and pushes the backend image to ECR.
-   - Updates the running ECS service to pull the new tag (via `aws ecs update-service --force-new-deployment`).
+   - Updates the Lambda functions to the new image.

 2. **`deploy-frontend.yml`**
    - Triggers on pushes to `main` touching `frontend/**`.